 Endotracheal tubes can be displaced, particularly in chaotic resuscitation situations, so tube position should be rechecked frequently.
 If breath sounds are absent on the left, right mainstem bronchus intubation is probably more likely than a left-sided tension pneumothorax Pneumothorax (Tension) Tension pneumothorax is accumulation of air in the pleural space under pressure, compressing the lungs and decreasing venous return to the heart.
 (See also Overview of Thoracic Trauma.)
 Tension... read more , but both should be considered.

 If patients are spontaneously breathing, nasotracheal intubation can be used in certain emergency situations—eg, when patients have severe oral or cervical disorders (eg, injuries, edema, limitation of motion) that make laryngoscopy difficult.
 Nasotracheal intubation is absolutely contraindicated in patients with midface fractures or known or suspected basal skull fractures.
-Historically, nasal intubation was also used when muscle relaxants were unavailable or forbidden (eg, prehospital settings, certain emergency departments) and when patients with tachypnea, hyperpnea, and upright positioning (eg, those with heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more ) might literally inhale a tube.
+Historically, nasal intubation was also used when muscle relaxants were unavailable or restricted (eg, out of scope of practice for prehospital personnel and some emergency departments) and in patients with decompensated heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more and respiratory failure in upright position.
 However, availability of noninvasive means of ventilation (eg, bilevel positive airway pressure Noninvasive positive pressure ventilation (NIPPV) Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more [BiPAP]), improved access to and training in pharmacologic adjuncts to intubation, and newer airway devices have markedly decreased the use of nasal intubation.
 Additional considerations are problems with nasal intubation, including sinusitis (universal after 3 days), and the fact that tubes large enough to permit bronchoscopy (eg, ≥ 8 mm) can rarely be inserted nasotracheally.